COE Department of STEM Education

 Secondary Education - Biology, Bachelor of Science in Education

-Students who wish to teach middle or high school Biology in the secondary schools (7-12) will find this degree essential.
-Firmly grounded in Biology, with significant work in teacher preparation through the highly acclaimed NAUTeach science and mathematics teacher certification program, the plan establishes the professional conduit for teaching this exciting subject.
+This degree serves students who wish to teach Biology in secondary schools (grades 6-12).
+Firmly grounded in the Biological Sciences, with significant work in teacher preparation through the highly acclaimed NAUTeach science and mathematics teacher certification program, the program prepares you to gain expertise in the biological sciences while earning your Arizona teaching certification.

 This program is accredited by the Council for the Accreditation of Educator Preparation (CAEP)